-Published by Carl Hedinger.
-Last Updated on November 6, 2023.
+Published by Carl.
+Last Updated on August 7, 2024.

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
+Revenue from our advertising and affiliate links goes back into our business and toward supporting communities affected by Hurricane Helene.
 Please visit our Disclosure and Privacy Policy pages for further explanation.

 The North Carolina Waterfall Byway Scenic Drive (in short, Waterfall Byway) refers to the 98-mile stretch of US-64 between Rosman in Transylvania County (near Brevard) and Murphy in far-Western North Carolina.

-In addition to those waterfalls, this Byway takes you through Nantahala National Forest, some of the best mountain towns, and more attractions.
-In this guide, we’ll cover 15 stops along the NC Waterfall Byway, from east to west, that you should explore on your next road trip.
+In this guide, weโll cover 17 stops along the NC Waterfall Byway, from east to west, that you should explore on your next road trip.

-We’ve broken the guide down into sections, so you can break up your trip.
+We’ve broken the guide down into sections so you can break up your trip.

 - US-Highway 64 in North Carolina Background Info